speedie1337/spmenu/docs/docs.md

   - Open profile menu if available
 - `switchmode`
   - Switch between Normal mode and Insert mode
+- `selecthover`
+  - Output the item clicked on
 - `screenshot`
   - Take a screenshot of spmenu